Gianluigi Sueva: Club career

 He was raised in Cosenza youth teams and began receiving call-ups to the senior squad in 2017.

 He made his Serie B debut for Cosenza on 3 October 2020 in a game against SPAL.
 He substituted Angelo Corsi in the 71st minute.

 On 27 January 2022, he was loaned to Potenza.
 On 1 August 2022, Sueva moved on loan to Olbia.

+On 23 August 2023, Sueva moved to Lucchese on a permanent basis.

 International career

 On 23 February 2021, Sueva was named to the Dominican Republic national under-23 football team preliminary squad for the 2020 CONCACAF Men's Olympic Qualifying Championship.
-However, he did not make the final squad as he was instead called up by the Dominican Republic at senior level for two 2022 FIFA World Cup qualification – CONCACAF First Round matches against Dominica and Anguilla on 24 and 27 March 2021, respectively.
+However, he did not make the final squad as he was instead called up by the Dominican Republic at senior level for two 2022 FIFA World Cup qualification – CONCACAF first round matches against Dominica and Anguilla on 24 and 27 March 2021, respectively.

 Personal life

 Sueva was born in Italy to an Italian father and Dominican mother.